 Family history

-The risk factors for pancreatic cancer are under active study as we work towards prevention and early detection.
-Researchers are studying whether a diet high in fat (especially animal fat) or heavy alcohol consumption may increase the risk of pancreatic cancer.
-Another area of active research is whether certain genes and genetic mutations increase the risk of disease.
+The risk factors for pancreatic cancer are an area of research that we are actively funding.
+Scientists are studying whether a diet high in fat, especially animal fat, or heavy alcohol consumption may increase the risk of disease.
+We also fund research into whether certain genes and genetic mutations increase the risk of pancreatic cancer.
+Our researchers are investigating the interplay between diet, obesity and inflammation, as well as how these factors can accelerate pancreatic cancer development.